YANGJUNYAN0715/Computational-Process-Organization_lab1/README.md

   - Add functions of empty and reduce, use PBT tests
 - 09.05.2022 - 5
   - Repair a mistake in function of concat
+- 14.05.2022 - 6
+  - Add docstrings for all functions and add type hints

 ## Design notes